yuefanhao/SuperPoint-SuperGlue-TensorRT/README.md

 make
 ./superpointglueacceleration  ../config/config.yaml ../weights/ ${PWD}/../image/image0.png ${PWD}/../image/image1.png
 ```
-If you modified the image size in the config file, you must delete the old .engine file in the weights dir.
+If you modified the image size in the config file, you should delete the old .engine file in the weights dir.